 We found this to be consistent with our Inca Jungle Trek, Rainbow Mountain and Colca Canyon Trek – all of which were booked last minute.

 4. Don’t assume that higher costs mean better tours

 You will find that besides some exclusive tours, there will be a mix of different companies grouped together on one tour.
 This also means that people have paid various prices for the exact same trip.
 Talk to other tourists, get recommendations for companies and gauge an average price before booking.

 5. Book accommodation directly

 We use generic booking websites to search for availability, reviews and cost and then email the accommodation directly.
 We found that most hostels had a lower price when we emailed them compared to the price on booking websites.

 6. Use BCP ATMs

-7. Weigh your laundry at your accomodation FIRST
+7. Weigh your laundry at your accommodation FIRST

 We loved Perú so much and hope that these tips help you save some money and have the best time!

 Save this post for later and pin it now!